 Would you like a more in-depth view of what Salt Brining is and why it's an important part of Cudahy's De-Icing Program?

 Cudahy's DPW In Action - 2018-19 Snow Season Pictures

 City ordinances prohibit the placing of snow in the street, alley or walk.
 Snow shoveled or blown into the street can cause hazards for cars and pedestrians.
 If left to freeze, it may cause a dangerous situation that lasts until spring.
 Property owners will be fined if they place snow in the street, alley and/or walk.
 In order to facilitate garbage and recycling pickup, the area around the carts must be cleared of snow.
 Carts may not be placed on top of snowbanks for pick up.
 The Water Utility and Fire Department ask all residents to make sure that the fire hydrant serving their home is shoveled out in such a manner as to make it immediately visible from the street and accessible in case of an emergency.

 City codes make it the responsibility of the "owner, occupant or person in charge of any building or lot" to remove snow and ice from the abutting public sidewalk within 24 hours after the snow or ice event is over.
 Since icy or snow-covered walks pose a significant hazard to the public, the City will have the snow or ice removed from the public walks as soon as the DPW is notified of the hazard.
 The property owner will be billed for the work.
-The minimum charge per event in 2017 for a 40' long walk was $180.00.
+The minimum charge per event for a 40' long walk is $180.00.

 BE SURE TO CLEAR THE ENTIRE WIDTH OF THE SIDEWALK AND THE CROSSWALK!